-Research suggests that the standardized tests used by most institutions to place students into either developmental education or college-level courses do not always accurately determine which students will benefit from developmental education.
-CAPR’s assessment study addresses the following questions:
+Research suggests that the standardized tests used by most institutions to place students into developmental education or college-level courses do not always accurately determine which students will benefit from developmental education or are better off in college coursework.
+CAPR’s assessment study was developed to help colleges improve upon current assessment practices to make sure students are placed into the appropriate level of courses by addressing two questions:

 The Study Design

 This random assignment study evaluates a placement method where colleges use a multiple measures algorithm to predict students’ performance in college-level math and English courses.
 In addition to placement test scores, predictive measures may include high school GPA, time out of high school, and other relevant data points.
 Data on these measures were used to develop a predictive model, and the colleges then determined a cut score to assign students to college-level math and English courses or developmental courses in math, reading, and writing.

 A total of 13,000 students entering one of the SUNY colleges in the fall of 2016 through the fall of 2017 were randomly assigned to be placed via either multiple measures or existing placement practices.
 The students’ college performance was initially tracked for three to five semesters following placement, and the follow-up study tracked students for five additional semesters, through spring 2021.
 The outcomes of primary interest in the first phase of the study were completion of the first college-level courses in math or English and total college-level credits earned.
 The extension allowed researchers to examine students’ degree attainment at any SUNY institution.
 It also allowed for additional data collection on outcomes previously considered and more precise calculations of costs and the cost-effectiveness of multiple measures assessment and placement.

 A CAPR working paper released in February 2017 discusses the history of college placement testing, the limitations of placement tests, the consequences of placement errors, and the movement toward multiple measures placement.
 It also describes several approaches to multiple measures assessment and placement.